Act I · The Grove

 I stare at her, weighing the choice.
 This will make it easier to move within the cult but could cause issues if I need to work with the opposition.
 Who would be easier, or safer, to bargain with?

+She pulls away, and a low sigh quietly escapes me.
 I look at my palm and see the brand, imbued with magic, glowing with a red light that projects the symbol above my palm.
-The damaged subcutaneous tissue knits back together almost instantly.
-I flex my fingers, then begin to wrap my hand and slide my bracer back into place.
+The damaged tissue knits together almost instantly.
+I flex my fingers and wrap my hand again.

 She smiles with approval.
 "Now that that's done, let's speak in private.
 This way to my quarters.
 We don't want these scabs listening in on True Soul business."

-I look down at Sazza, straightening my cloak.
 "I'll find you when we're done.
 Stay close until we get back."

 She gives a nod.
 "You got it, Boss.
 I ain't goin' nowhere!"